-SDHC will inspect each unit under contract at least biennially.
+SDHC will inspect each unit under contract at least biennially, with the exception of project-based units which still require annual inspections.
 SDHC may perform quality control inspections annually to maintain SDHC's required standards and to assure consistency in SDHC's program as required by the Moving Forward Plan.
 This Chapter describes SDHC's procedures for performing HQS and other types of inspections, and SDHC standards for the timeliness of repairs.
 It also explains the responsibilities of the owner and family, and the consequences of non-compliance with HQS requirements for both families and owners.
 The use of the term "HQS" in this Administrative Plan refers to the combination of both HUD and SDHC requirements.
 (See the additions to HQS listed under "Acceptability Criteria and Exceptions to HQS" later in this chapter.)